 Identification of patients with a true, IgE mediated penicillin allergy is of vital importance to help improve antibiotic utilization with decrease usage of broad-spectrum antibiotics as well as slow the spread of multi-drug resistant bacteria.
 Other effects include overall decreased health care costs with decreased length of hospitalization as well as decreased readmission rate due to antibiotic failure.

-All healthcare workers including the nurse practitioner and pharmacist who prescribe/dispense penicillin must ask the patient if he or she is allergic to the medication.
-Penicillin allergy can be serious and result in life threatening anaphylactic reaction.
+All healthcare workers including the nurse practitioner and pharmacist who prescribe/dispense penicillin must ask the patient if he or she is allergic to the medication, as part of an interprofessional team approach to patient care.
+Penicillin allergy can be serious and result in a life-threatening anaphylactic reaction.
 Patients should be asked to wear an ID bracelet about their medical health problems, including allergies.
-The healthcare workers must ask for allergies at each and every admission because in the complex world of medicine, some data are omitted or forgotten and lead to serious consequences.
+The healthcare workers must ask for allergies at each and every admission because, in the complex world of medicine, some data are omitted or forgotten and lead to serious consequences.
+Pharmacists should check the patient medication record, checking for agents that may have crossover allergic reaction, and assess the safety of cephalosporins in conjunction with the prescriber.
+Nursing staff should be vigilant on the intake so that this mistake is never made, but also should have the patient clarify any prior allergic reaction to penicillin drugs.
+These interprofessional steps can prevent penicillin allergy and prevention is the optimal management strategy.
+[Level 5]

 |||Salvadori M,Audino E,Venturi G,Garo ML,Salgarello S, Antibiotic prescribing for endodontic infections: a survey of dental students in Italy.
 International endodontic journal.
 2019 Apr 14; [PubMed PMID: 30982994]|